 They're champing at the bit to become contestants.

-And already plotting how they'll win.
+And some are already plotting how they'll win.